zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-pub-webapp/spin-up-vb/spin-up-vb.md

 ### Background

-If you just created a new Cloud account following the instructions in Prerequisites, you must wait at least 30 minutes before you attempt to create an instance of Visual Builder.
-If you already had a Cloud account, you don't need to wait.
-Either way, make sure you've signed into the Oracle Cloud before proceeding.
+If you just created a new Cloud account following the instructions in Getting Started, you must wait at least 30 minutes before you attempt to create an instance of Visual Builder.
+If you already have a Cloud account, you don't need to wait.
+Either way, make sure you've signed in to Oracle Cloud as an Oracle Identity Cloud Service (IDCS) user before proceeding.

+When you sign up for an Oracle Cloud account, a user is created for you in IDCS with the username and password you selected at signup.
+You can use this single sign-on option to sign in to Oracle Cloud Infrastructure and navigate to Visual Builder without reauthenticating.

+If you just created a new Cloud account, make sure you log out as you wait for your account to be provisioned.
+Log in only after you receive an email notification, saying that your account has been provisioned.
+You can use the "Sign in to Oracle Cloud" link in the email to log in as the IDCS user.
+If you log in using your Oracle Cloud Infrastructure account, the navigation menu to Visual Builder won't show.

 ## **STEP 1**: Create an Instance of Visual Builder